Helena Rizzo and Willem Vandeven

 Don’t miss: Rizzo’s sophisticated creations include a Japanese-inspired mochi made with rice dough, jasmine rice and adzuki beans, served with edible flowers; reconstructed roe with corn, pancetta and katsuobushi (fermented tuna), or vatapá (a typical Brazilian stew) served with slipper lobster, chicken and green papaya.

-What’s in the name?
+What’s in a name?
 Maní was named after the indigenous Brazilian God, a beautiful young woman who, legend has it, died mysteriously and was later reincarnated in the form of plants.
 Mani-Oca (manioc) means ‘house of Maní’ in the Tupi language.

-Where to sit: Ask for a table in the tree-lined outdoor courtyard, or sit inside for a glimpse of the dynamic kitchen team in action.
+The setting: The restaurant is set in a quaint little former house with large wooden doors in São Paulo’s leafy Jardim Paulistano suburb.
+Ask for a table in the tree-lined outdoor courtyard or sit inside for a glimpse of the dynamic kitchen team in action.